leungsteve/elastic-trace-the-culprit/instruqt/challenges/01-setup-and-baseline/assignment.md

 1. Verify all services are running and sending telemetry to Elastic
 2. Explore the service architecture in APM
 3. Review the baseline SLO status
-4. Generate some healthy traffic
+4. View baseline traffic and response times
 5. Understand what "normal" looks like

 ## Step 1: Verify Service Health